 In March 2022, the Company's clinical trial application, ("CTA") filing for TSHA-102 for the treatment of Rett Syndrome was approved by Health Canada and therefore triggered a regulatory milestone payment in connection with this agreement.
-The

-Company recorded \$1.0 million within research and development expenses and classified the payment as an investing cash outflow in the consolidated statements of cash flows.
+The Company recorded \$1.0 million within research and development expenses and classified the payment as an investing cash outflow in the consolidated statements of cash flows.
 In May 2023, the Company dosed the first patient with TSHA-102 in the Phase 1/2 REVEAL trial evaluating the safety and preliminary efficacy of TSHA-102 in adult patients with Rett syndrome and therefore triggered a milestone payment in connection with the Abeona Rett Agreement.
 The Company recorded \$3.5 million within research and development expenses in the condensed consolidated statements of operations for the year ended December 31, 2023.
 This milestone fee was paid in August 2023 and classified as an investing cash outflow in the consolidated statements of cash flows for the year ended December 31, 2023.
-No additional milestone payments were made or triggered in connection with this agreement during the three months ended March 31, 2024.
+No additional milestone payments were made or triggered in connection with this agreement during the six months ended June 30, 2024.

-Acquisition of Worldwide Rights for TSHA-120 for the treatment of GAN
+TSHA-120 for the treatment of GAN

-In March 2021, the Company acquired the exclusive worldwide rights to a clinical-stage AAV9 gene therapy program, now known as TSHA-120, for the treatment of GAN pursuant to a license agreement with Hannah's Hope Fund ("HHF") for Giant Axonal Neuropathy, Inc. TSHA-120 is an intrathecally dosed AAV9 gene therapy currently being evaluated in a clinical trial for the treatment of GAN.
+In March 2021, the Company acquired the exclusive worldwide rights to a clinical-stage AAV9 gene therapy program (developed by the Company as TSHA-120) for the treatment of GAN pursuant to a license agreement (the "GAN License Agreement") with Hannah's Hope Fund for Giant Axonal Neuropathy, Inc. ("HHF").
+In connection with the GAN License Agreement, the Company also obtained rights to collaborate with the National Institute of Neurological Disorders and Stroke ("NINDS") on a clinical trial for TSHA-120, an intrathecally dosed AAV9 gene therapy for the treatment of GAN.

-Under the terms of the GAN Agreement, in exchange for granting the Company the exclusive worldwide rights to TSHA-120, HHF received an upfront payment of \$5.5 million.
-No additional milestone payments were made or triggered in connection with the GAN Agreement during the three months ended March 31, 2024.
+Under the terms of the GAN License Agreement, in exchange for granting the Company the exclusive worldwide rights to TSHA-120, HHF received an upfront payment of \$5.5 million.
+No additional milestone payments were made or triggered in connection with the GAN License Agreement during the six months ended June 30, 2024.
+In January 2024, the Company initiated the return of the FDA Investigational New Drug application and transfer of the investigational clinical trial material for TSHA-120 in GAN to NINDS, enabling an opportunity for continued clinical evaluation of TSHA-120 in GAN after the Company discontinued development of TSHA-120 in GAN in September 2023.
+In January 2024, the Company gave notice of termination of the GAN License Agreement, and such termination became effective in July 2024 when all licensed rights under the GAN License Agreement reverted to HHF.